rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

         8. Import and maintain divisions by program

-3. User Functions
+##.
+User Functions
     ==============
-    1. Each user is able to maintain profile data including:
+    1. Each user will be able to maintain profile data including:
         *  Full Name
         *  First Name
         *  Last Name